101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 15. What do you think was your most vulnerable moment in our relationship?

 Staying honest (and therefore vulnerable) is integral to any successful relationship.
-What better way to achieve this than to talk about moments of authentic vulnerability without judgement?
+What better way to achieve this than to talk about moments of authentic vulnerability without judgment?

 16. What’s one secret you’ve wanted to tell me, but haven’t?